s3rvac/retdec-python/docs/quickstart.rst

     $ pip install retdec-python

 This will install the latest stable version, including all dependencies.
-You can also use `virtualenv <https://docs.python.org/3/tutorial/venv.html>`_ if you want to install the package into an isolated environment.

 Prerequisites
 -------------